Excellence all over the pitch.

 A multi-way tie was resolved in George's "favour" by his mate.

-The team email was sent out and on it said that I (George) was going to be playing outfield not only outfield but as centre forward...
+The team email was sent out and it said that I (George) was going to be playing outfield: not only outfield, but as centre forward…

 George Toynton (CF)

 So, I was buzzing for this game.
-Unfortunately, this was a lie!
+Unfortunately, it was a lie!
 I had to sit in the goal again, miles away from the game.
-With the bright sunlight in my eyes this means that I missed most of the important moments in the game.
+With the bright sunlight in my eyes this meant that I missed most of the important moments in the game.
 So, I can’t tell you guys too much about it.

-What I do know though is that Jimmy had an absolutely terrible game only getting two goals and setting up the others with some blinding pace from the left side he completely destroyed the opposition.
-Did no one tell him that this was a friendly, after all we were trying to be nice to Hertford, which for some people is new news that it is in Hertfordshire.
+What I do know though is that Jimmy had an absolutely terrible game, only getting two goals and setting up the others with some blinding pace from the left side; he completely destroyed the opposition.
+Did no one tell him that this was a friendly?
+After all, we were trying to be nice to Hertford, which for some people is news that it is in Hertfordshire.

-Seeing as this was a friendly it was only right if we shared the ball with them, something south did really well, numerous times with the pin point accuracy to pass the ball to a Hertford stick.
-But overall the day was really enjoyable, a game that I would not want to miss, unlike our team captains John Greaves and Rob Barton as well as the countless others who were too busy spying on Cambridge Nomads, you see today was the day we could have won the league, we just needed Nomads to lose.
-Only time will tell. [ed - it'll need to wait until next week...]
+Seeing as this was a friendly it was only right that we shared the ball with them, something South did really well numerous times, with pinpoint accuracy to pass the ball to a Hertford stick.
+But overall the day was really enjoyable, a game that I would not want to miss, unlike our team captains, John Greaves and Rob Barton, as well as the countless others who were too busy spying on Cambridge Nomads.
+You see, today was the day we could have won the league, we just needed Nomads to lose.
+Only time will tell.
+[Ed - it'll need to wait until next week…]